1 – GIA uses jargon to confuse customers:

 The Gemological Institute of America, GIA certified diamonds are supposed to ensure the quality of diamonds.
 They are the most reliable diamond laboratory and by far the largest of several global labs.

 GIA clients are the dealers who submit the diamonds for certification and grading.
-In our opinion GIA favour their clients – diamond cutters and diamond dealers.
-Yet GIA claim to be protecting you, the customer.
+In our opinion, GIA favours their clients – diamond cutters and diamond dealers.
+Yet GIA claims to be protecting you, the customer.
 What you want is to know how to chose a beautiful diamond, perhaps for an engagement ring!

 The top four problems where GIA are not there to protect you:

-# 1 – GIA use jargon to confuse customers:
+# 1 – GIA uses jargon to confuse customers:

 GIA grading certificate terminology use jargon like: “Clarity Grade is based on Clouds that are not shown”.
 That does not tell you the stone is hazy, milky or lacks brilliance and sparkle.
 Those GIA certified diamonds are dull.
 They have microscopic inclusions reducing the diamonds sparkle and transparency.
 Very few jewellery shop owners know that.
 Many offer those diamonds as a bargain because you cannot see any flaws with a jeweller’s 10x loupe.
 GIA have their tricks to help dealers sell all the diamonds.
 They have a system and they are very good at delivering it.
 The wholesale trade sell those dull looking diamonds at a 20% discount!